Contact American Equity — 6-step process, 6 required documents, and 7-10 business days after all requirements are complete

 P.O.
 Box 71216, Des Moines, IA 50325-9909

-Processing timelines at American Equity: 7-10 business days after all requirements are complete.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Build your letter of instructionExpected timelines at American Equity: 7-10 business days after all requirements are complete.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 The American Equity EstateShield Fixed Index Annuity combines retirement security with legacy planning.
-It protects your money from market loss while offering potential for guaranteed lifetime income and enhanced death benefits.
-The enhanced death benefit uses the Benefits Account Value (BAV), with a lump sum option at a 75% payout percentage or a five-year installment option at a 100% payout percentage.
-Available as EstateShield 10 and EstateShield 9 (California only).
+It protects principal from market loss while offering potential for guaranteed lifetime income and an enhanced death benefit.
+The enhanced death benefit uses the Benefits Account Value (BAV), which grows through a BAV Bonus credited at contract issue and an annual BAV Multiplier that expands the BAV by 150% of prior-year contract value increases.
+Beneficiaries can elect a lump sum or multiple-payment payout.
+Available as EstateShield BONUS 10 (nationwide) and EstateShield 9 (California only).

 If there are no surviving primary or contingent beneficiaries, the death benefit is paid to the contract owner's estate.
 It is recommended to keep beneficiary designations current and to name both primary and contingent beneficiaries.